 From a Green Jobs Fair at Mt.
-Zion Missionary Baptist Church in West Oakland to an interfaith tent at Lake Merritt, participation in climate marches in Wilmington, Sacramento, Oakland and San Diego to an Earth Fair at Sacramento’s Trinity Cathedral the first quarter of 2017 reveal a persistent and diverse spiritual and religious witness for the earth in the Golden State.
+Zion Missionary Baptist Church in West Oakland to an interfaith tent at Lake Merritt, participation in climate marches in Wilmington, Sacramento, Oakland and San Diego to an Earth Fair at Sacramento’s Trinity Cathedral 2017 reveals a persistent and diverse spiritual and religious witness for the earth in the Golden State.
 California Interfaith Power & Light’s climate-mindful member congregations and partnering regional action networks are expressing the grief, fear, hope, resilience, strength, and visionary wisdom within our faith communities and us.
 Whatever goes on in Washington DC, California’s faith communities are resolved to advance meaningful climate action, cut pollution and forward a clean energy agenda.

 In Southern California, CIPL began the year with action in the South Coast Air Quality Management District (AQMD).
 Alongside a coalition of public health, equity, and environmental groups, CIPL pushed for a stronger Air Quality Management Plan (AQMP), which is revised every four years and provides guidance on AQMD policy for mainly stationary sources of pollution.
 In the January AQMD Board meeting, staff included a moment of silence in its public comment period, for all the persons who suffer as a result of polluted air, and for the estimated 5,200 persons who will die each year from pollution-related causes.
 CIPL was present again at the February Board meeting, in which the Board was scheduled to vote on the AQMP and, instead, put off the vote when faced with five hours of public testimony and a rally outside its headquarters.
 In its vote at the March 3 AQMD Board meeting, the AQMP was passed with two important amendments – greater monitoring of emissions at airports and a sunset date for the RECLAIM program.